How to Set Up GPU Passthrough on Proxmox

 adding a GPU to a proxmox vm.

-Troubleshooting Steps for PCIe Passthrough
+Troubleshooting Steps for GPU Passthrough

 If the process above didn’t work, you are in the unlucky group that has to make additional changes and/or configurations.